What is your writing focus?

-Most of my copywriting is web-based and spread across three areas: re-writing websites for clients; interviewing customers and writing case studies; and writing e-books for customers or stakeholders to download online.
-While I am occasionally approached to write journalism and commentary, my web copywriting takes up most of my time these days.
+Most of my copywriting and content marketing work is in the financial services, property and health sectors.
+This work typically involves re-writing websites for clients; interviewing customers and writing case studies; and writing lead magnets, such as e-books, for customers or stakeholders to download online.
+I also write white papers, opinion pieces and sales pages for clients.
+While I am occasionally approached to write journalism and commentary, my web commerfcial writing takes up most of my time these days.
 If you need another kind of copywriter — someone who specialises in social media or even PR — let me know and I can refer someone to you.

 Do you have staff helping you?